Kizaki

 Configure sign-in, sessions, and principal data in Inspire so your app code can rely on a stable user model.

 Authentication starts in Inspire.
-Your schema decides which providers exist, how long sessions last, and which user attributes become available to policies and server functions.
+Your schema declares which providers exist, how long sessions last, and which user attributes are available to policies and server functions.

 Configure The Auth Block